Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Methodology

 \section{Methodology}

-This section details the methodological framework used in evaluating pre-trained models for land use classification in onboard satellite processing.
-We begin by outlining the dataset and preprocessing steps, followed by a list of the ML models that can be utilized for RS-IC.
-Additionally, we present the evaluation metrics employed to assess model performance in terms of accuracy, computational efficiency, and robustness, particularly under noisy conditions commonly encountered in satellite-based inference.
+This section presents our methodological framework: the dataset and preprocessing, the ML models evaluated for RS-IC, and the metrics used to assess accuracy, computational efficiency, and robustness under the noisy conditions typical of real onboard satellite inference.